desmodev/desmodev.github.io/_posts/2022-12-01-putting-your-brief-in-order.md

 ---
 layout: post
 title:  Putting your brief in order
-description: The editing process
+description: An important first step in working with an editor is communicating your requirements.
-tags: thesis dissertation
+tags: thesis dissertation requirements
-categories: reference
+categories:
 inline: false
 ---